QubesOS/qubes-doc/user/templates/debian/debian-upgrade.md

     [user@debian-<new> ~]$ sudo fstrim -av
     ```

-8. Shut down the new TemplateVM.
+8. Shut down the new template.

     ```
     [user@dom0 ~]$ qvm-shutdown debian-<new>